 MY REVIEW: Let me start by saying how excited I was when seeing Krave release a moisturizer!
 Sadly, for someone who has dry skin like me, it gets a 3 out of 5-star rating.

-With this moisturizer, I’d notice the instant tightness even when used as day cream after a thick layer of the application.
+With this moisturizer, I’d notice the instant tightness even when used as day cream after a thick layer of application.
 Don’t get me wrong!
 This moisturizer has such a beautiful white creamy bouncy texture that applies and absorbs so nicely on the skin.
-I love that it has a subtle oat scent and the cooling sensation when applying the cream.
+I love that it has a subtle oat scent and a cooling sensation when applying the cream.
 My face feels so smooth, soft, touchable but so uncomfortably tight, especially on the lower parts of my cheeks and around my mouth.

-For night time, I’ve kept my skincare routine the same since I really want to give this moisturizer a fair try.
+For nighttime, I’ve kept my skincare routine the same since I really want to give this moisturizer a fair try.
 I’ve tried to use it on top of my oils, essences, and even Krave’s Great Barrier Relief to see if there’s an improvement, but I still wake up with dry patches on my lower cheeks.
 Finally, I had decided to purchase this Hyaluronic from the Ordinary in hope that it will add the moisture that this Oat So Simple moisturizer need, and it did!
 I’ve been using the two together since, but I find that I don’t reach for it often compared to my other holy-grail moisturizers which are this one from Drunk Elephant and Olehendriksen.

-Personally, regardless of all of the hype because the brand is very well-loved, for Krave to release this #NoFrillsJustOats moisturizer on October 15th, 2019, I think it’s quite a bad timing when winter was about to start.
+>Personally, regardless of all of the hype because the brand is very well-loved, for Krave to release this #NoFrillsJustOats moisturizer on October 15th, 2019, I think it’s quite bad timing when winter was about to start.
 For a simple moisturizer, it needs to at least do its job at moisturizing the skin, and it should not need any supplemental products for it to perform its basic function.
-And if you read the reviews on Krave’s website, here, you’ll see reviews are NOT displayed on the chronological order, 5-star reviews are displayed first and 3 or lower-star reviews come after clicking on the next pages of reviews.
+And if you read the reviews on Krave’s website, here, you’ll see reviews are NOT displayed in chronological order, 5-star reviews are displayed first and 3 or lower-star reviews come after clicking on the next pages of reviews.
 This really makes me question why such a brand would do that.
 Isn’t Krave supposed to be one of the most transparent skincare brands that it advertises itself to be?

 RATING: 3/5 – REPURCHASE?
 No